epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 ### Preface

-I am so glad that finally I can learn Slackware Package Management using Docker.
+I am so glad that finally
+I can learn Slackware Package Management using Docker.

-You can read a common overview here.
+You can read a common overview about docker here.

 *	[Docker - Flow for Learning Linux Distribution][local-docker-flow]

+There are few topics here.

+*	Preparing Docker

+*	Using slackpkg

+*	Using slackbuild the hard way

+*	Using sbopkg

+*	Using slapt-get and slapt-src

+There are still other topic uncovered here

+*	slackpkgplus

+*	adding non official repo such as alien and slacky

 -- -- --